elesiuta/pyxargs/README.md

-                        stdin   = build commands from standard input and execute in the base-directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode to "stdin" --delimiter delim     input items are terminated by the specified character instead of whitespace and trailing whitespace is removed, automatically sets mode to "stdin" -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames -I replace-str        replace occurrences of replace-str in the initial- arguments with input, default: {}
+                        stdin   = build commands from standard input and execute in the base-directory -0, --null            input items are terminated by a null character instead of by whitespace, automatically sets mode = stdin --delim char          input items are terminated by the specified delimiter instead of whitespace and trailing whitespace is removed, automatically sets mode = stdin -r regex              only build commands from inputs matching regex -o                    omit inputs matching regex instead -f                    only match regex to filenames -I replace-str        replace occurrences of replace-str in the command(s) with input, default: {}
   --resub pattern repl replace-str
-                        replace occurrences of replace-str in the initial- arguments with re.sub(patten, repl, input) --py                  executes cmd as python code using exec(), takes priority over --pyev flag, beware of side effects --pyev                evaluates cmd as python expression using eval(), does nothing if run with --py flag --imprt [library [library ...]]
+                        replace occurrences of replace-str in the command(s) with re.sub(patten, repl, input) --py                  executes command(s) as python code using exec(), takes priority over --pyev flag, beware of side effects --pyev                evaluates command(s) as python expression(s) using eval(), does nothing if run with --py flag --imprt [library [library ...]]
                         runs exec("import " + library) on each library, beware
                         of side effects